SpezialK-dev/hue_colorPC_color_changer/README.md

 - The webserver being used is nginx
 - its being run on a linux server
 - large parts of the software are outdated
+- the last software update should be around late 2019 - early 2020

 ## Further Ressources